unknown321/wampy/EQUALIZER_PER_SONG_SETTINGS.md

-# Equalizer settings
+# Equalizer per song

 Wampy can conditionally change equalizer settings depending on currently playing song.

-Enable it on "EQ" tab (or toggle it on/off on "Misc" tab).
-You can also press "EQ" button in Winamp.
+Enable it on "EQ/Song" tab (or toggle it on/off on "Misc" tab).

 <img src="images/settings-eq.png">